This website has been set up to campaign for the telling of the whole of the Mayflower Story during the Mayflower 400 commemorations.

 - The establishment of a tradition of sanitizing the story of English colonialism in the Americas

-As well as the background context and the details of the journey and settlement, the story of the early years of New England is needed too.
+As well as the background context and the details of the journey and settlement, the story of the early years of New England and its links to the Caribbean is needed too.

 - It is a tale of loss of indigenous land, life and culture on a scale only seen by earlier colonisation in the Americas in the years following Columbus’ fateful journey in 1492.

 - It is a tale of economic growth through slavery and slave trading linking the Caribbean and the North American sea board.